25 Oct Sports Bring People Together

 2. The Gathering

 A few weeks ago, I was lucky enough to take my son to Columbus, Ohio, to go to an Ohio State football game.
-My parents (who met at Ohio State) joined us there.
-The game wasn’t a big matchup, since they were playing Rutgers, but all home games for the Buckeyes are a big deal.
-The production quality is off the charts, from the activities around the stadium, to the warm ups, to the pre-game, to the band, to the game, to the post-game.
+My parents (who met at The Ohio State University) joined us there.
+The game wasn’t a big matchup since they were playing Rutgers, but all home games for the Buckeyes are a big deal.
+The production quality is off the charts, from the activities around the stadium, to the warm-ups, to the pre-game, to the band, to the game, to the post-game.